ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-2-2.md

-Chapter 6: The Impact of Self-Discipline on Business Performance
+The Impact of Self-Discipline on Business Performance
 ================================================================

 Self-discipline plays a crucial role in the success of entrepreneurs and their businesses.
 This chapter delves into the significant impact that self-discipline can have on business performance.
 By understanding and harnessing the power of self-discipline, entrepreneurs can enhance productivity, make better decisions, build strong relationships, and achieve sustainable growth.